 - 2-3 cups vegetables (I've used sliced carrot, broccoli florets, shitake mushrooms, snow peas)

-- Noodles (I used a mix of zucchini noodles and a small pack of konjac noodles which are grain free and very much like a rice noodle, available in the health section of the supermarket or health food shops).
+- 200 g noodles (of your choice) (I used a mix of zucchini noodles and a small pack of konjac noodles which are grain free and very much like a rice noodle, available in the health section of the supermarket or health food shops).
 You could also use rice noodles which are available in the Asian section of the supermarket.

 - 1 red chilli/s -or chilli flakes, to taste

 - ¼ bunch fresh Vietnamese mint leaves -or regular mint, coriander leaves and Thai basil are delicious (but optional)

 - In a medium size pot, add the broth, ginger, garlic, red onion, kaffir lime leaf and fish sauce and bring to a slow simmer.